Heat Injury Compensation Claims

 How JMW Can Help

-We know heat injuries can be extremely distressing, and have handled cases on the most severe level; including helping families whose loved ones have sadly passed away as a result of exposure to extreme heat conditions.
+At JMW, we know that heat injuries can be extremely distressing.
+We have handled cases on the most severe levels; including helping families whose loved ones have sadly passed away as a result.

-Our experience, therefore, has given us a very in-depth understanding of the impact these injuries can have, and the steps to take when dealing with a related claim.
+This experience has given us a very in-depth understanding of the impact these injuries can have, and the steps to take when dealing with heat injury compensation claims.

 Our Armed Forces department is led by respected solicitor and Partner Clare Stevens, who has significant experience in representing injured servicemen and women in a wide range of military claims.